FanghaoT/fanghaot.github.io/_posts/2023-06-26-Scripts-in-PSIM.md

 ## Automation of Buck Converter Simulation

 Here is a demonstration of using the script function in automating a buck converter simulation.
-The complete tutorial can be found in [help-->Tutorials-->How to use scripts function](#).
+The complete tutorial can be found in [help-->Tutorials-->How to use scripts function].
 However, this page shows a simple example of a buck converter scenario for users to get started easily.

 ## Step 1: Run One Simulation by Script

 To run a simulation using a script in PSIM, follow these steps:

-1. Create a script file by clicking on **Script** in the menu and selecting **Script-Tool**.

-2. Define the parameters for your simulation.
+Create a script file by clicking on **Script** in the menu and selecting **Script-Tool**.
+Define the parameters for your simulation.
 For example:

 "folder = "C:\Users\Fanghao\Documents\ResearchTopic\20230626PSIM\"
 f = 50k  // switching frequency